sighingnow/jekyll-gitbook/_pages/Acqueon.md

 ## Lab Pre-requisites
 - In this lab tenant, the tenant provisioning and integration is already completed.
 If you are using a different tenant, you can configure and use outbound campaigns only if your enterprise has purchased the Acqueon SKU and provisioning, integration is completed.
 - You should also be able to login to agent desktop with your respective team created in previous labs
+- This step should have been completed as part of previous lab sections.
+If not already done, please create a team and add your agent to this new team

 ## Lab Section

-# Step 1.
-Create a team and add your agent

-`This step should have been completed as part of previous lab sections.
-If not already done, please create a team and add your agent to this new team`

-# Step 2.
-Create Campaign
+# Create Campaign

 - Login to administration portal and launch the 'Campaign Manager' portal